chernetsov0/prelaunch/README.md

 You can configure path prefix `prelaunch` and token `letmein` in `config/initializers/prelaunch.rb`.
 You can also pass `Array`, `Proc` or `lambda` instead of `String` to `config.token` for more complex token verification.

-To give user ability to end the session and logout on some view add:
+To give user ability to end the session and logout add this piece of code to some view:

 ```ruby
 <%= prelaunch_logout_link 'Logout' %>